 The time had finally come for a full attack against the Germans in Europe.
 British and American troops had taken back North Africa and pushed into Italy.
 Soviet troops had turned back the Germans at Stalingrad and were slowly taking back their land.

-Since the start of war, Stalin had been the only allied leader fighting Hitler in Europe.
-Hitler’s armies had control of all of France, the Low Countries of Belgium and the Netherlands, and most of Eastern Europe.
+Since the start of the war, Hitler’s armies had control of all of France, the Low Countries of Belgium, and the Netherlands, and most of Eastern Europe.
 His Atlantic Wall of defenses along the beaches of France made any invasion of his territory dangerous.
-Stalin wanted Great Britain and the United States to attack the Germans in France to help take pressure his soldiers in the East.
-Now, an invasion force larger than any in the history of the world was getting together in southern Britain to do just that.
+Stalin’s Soviet Union had been the only allied leader fighting Hitler in Europe.
+Stalin wanted Great Britain and the United States to attack the Germans in France to give his soldiers in the East a break.
+Finally, in 1944, the Americans and British were ready, and it was going to be the largest invasion force in history.

 Primary Source: Photograph